pdm-project/pdm/docs/usage/lockfile.md

 +++ 2.6.0

+!!! warning "Deprecated in 2.17.0"
+    See [Lock for specific platforms or Python versions](./lock-targets.md) for the new behavior.

 By default, the generated lockfile is **cross-platform**, which means the current platform isn't taken into account when resolving the dependencies.
 The result lockfile will contain wheels and dependencies for all possible platforms and Python versions.
 However, sometimes this will result in a wrong lockfile when a release doesn't contain all wheels.
 To avoid this, you can tell PDM to create a lockfile that works for **this platform** only, trimming the wheels not relevant to the current platform.